pozil/sfdc-ui-tree/README.md

 The following example displays a tree containing accounts and their contacts.

-Data is loaded by the <code>doInit</code> controller method (not shown) and stored in the <code>treeItems</code> attribute.
-The <code>labelProperties</code> configuration searches for "Name" properties in the <code>treeItems</code> object to display labels.
-The <code>expandProperties</code> configuration searches for "Contacts" properties to fetch node children.

-The tree supports user selection for both nodes and leaves.
-Selection is captured by the <code>TreeSelectionEvent</code> event and handled by the <code>handleTreeSelection</code> controller method (not shown).

-In this example, the tree will be collapsed by default thanks to the <code>expandLevel</code> configuration.

 ``` xml
 <aura:attribute name="treeHeader" type="String" default="Accounts &amp; Contacts"/>
 <aura:attribute name="treeItems" type="List"/>